 This course is designed to meet the needs of students for specialized instruction in current digital media and design topics.
 It provides students with an opportunity to explore cutting-edge knowledge, concepts and techniques in digital media and design and to keep up with new developments in the industry.
-Credit will be from one to three hours depending on the topic.
-Prerequisites: For Digital Media majors; the following coursework with a grade of at leas a C in each courses: DIGM 3230, Junio - Senior standing and consent of instructor.
+Prerequisites: A grade of at least a C in DIGM 3230, Junior - Senior standing and consent of instructor.